 You can avoid running the pump dry by making sure to prime it before use.

 What Does it Mean to Prime a Pool Pump?

 A pool pump often gets pockets of air trapped inside.
-Anytime that it is not operating full of water such as when the pool is closed down or re-opened for the season, there is a potential to get air inside the pump.
+Anytime it is not operating full of water, such as when the pool is closed down or re-opened for the season, there is a potential to get air inside the pump.

-Before you can operate a pool pump that has air in it, you will need to blow out the lines with water to get rid of any air and replace it with water.
+Before you can operate a pool pump with air in it, you will need to blow out the lines with water to get rid of any air and replace it with water.
 This process is priming the pump.

 Why You Should Prime Your Pool Pump

 Most pool pumps cost several hundred dollars.
 It is an expense necessary to maintain a swimming pool, but not one that you would want to invest in frequently or unnecessarily.
 Priming your pool pump is a prudent step that you can take to make sure you are not accidentally operating the pump dry.

 Operating a dry pump will undoubtedly lead to mechanical failure for your pump and possibly cause damage to surrounding fixtures.
 These devices are only to run when they are full of water.

 Priming your pool pump is important, but a relatively simple task.